yq4103/scheduler/README.md

 # Interview Scheduler

 The Interview Scheduler is a React application that allows users to book and cancel interviews.
-The Interview Scheduler was built in ReactJs with Storybook, Cypress, and Jest to deliver a realtime experience.
+The Interview Scheduler was built in ReactJs with Storybook, Cypress, Axios and Jest to deliver a realtime experience.

 ## Final Product